szabowexler/learning/Week1/overview.md

 Here are some tasks to help you get rolling.
+This week we're focusing on getting the environment set up, learning a bit of git, a bit of Java, and a bit of algorithms theory.

 ### Theory
 1. Read the [Wiki page](https://en.wikipedia.org/wiki/Set_(mathematics)) on sets.